TheJumpCloud/support/zero-touch/Jamf Pro/README.md

 1. Install the JumpCloud agent
 2. Wait for the JumpCloud agent to register with the associated JumpCloud tenant.
-3. Associate the logged in user to the newly registered system in the associated JumpCloud tenant.
+3. Associate the logged in user to their newly registered system in JumpCloud.
 4. Inform the user using "User Interaction" messages that they need to log out and log to complete onboarding.
 5. Inform the user to enter their current password for both the PREVIOUS PASSWORD and PASSWORD fields during login.
 6. Log the user out so they can log back in.
 The JumpCloud agent completes the necessary steps for account takeover during this login.